 For Reference Only: 2019 Application Process Overview

-Begin the process during the spring before your final year on campus by submitting a Big 10 Pre-Application.
+Undergraduates who are U.S. citizens may apply.
+Begin the process during the spring before your final year on campus by submitting a Pre-Application.
 Current seniors or recent UCI alumni may also apply.
 You must finish your bachelor’s degree before enrollment.
 However, you do NOT need to have earned a bachelor’s degree by the time you apply.

 Please note that external scholarship agencies will consider all of your credit-bearing coursework from any college or institution as part of the review process (including CSU, community colleges, private colleges or other UC campuses/Extension programs, and including units earned while in high school).
 Grades from other colleges will be included in calculation of your overall GPA for eligibility purposes.

 Recent recipients have had exceptional academic achievement with a 3.9+ GPA and demonstrate professional competence and dedication to the field of study through publications and presentations, leadership or mentoring roles in academic or service organizations, and/or significant work experience/internships related to the major.

 Furthermore, a candidate for the Churchill scholarship must also display a “proven talent in research and a capacity to contribute to the advancement of knowledge” through the pursuance of “original, creative work at an advanced level.”
 This may be demonstrated through research, science-focused awards and prizes, and letters of recommendation.
 An ideal applicant is also committed to and excelling in other activities (such as music, athletics, or community service) outside of their academic interests.